Xentraxx/GooglePhotosTakeoutHelper/README.md

 Transform your chaotic Google Photos Takeout into organized photo libraries with proper dates, albums, and metadata.

 **Acknowledgment**: This project is based on the original work by [TheLastGimbus](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper).
 We are grateful for their foundational contributions to the Google Photos Takeout ecosystem.
+Also thank you to @jaimetur for your significant contributions to this fork!

 ## What This Tool Does